fjcalzado/Asynchronous-Javascript/readme.md

 So, while the queue is the storage of external notifications and its callbacks, the event loop is the mechanism to dispatch them.
 This mechanisms follows a synchronous fashion: each message is processed completely before any other message is processed.
 Callbacks will not be fired as soon as notified, they must wait in the queue for their turn.
 This waiting time will depend on the number of pending messages as well as the processing time for each one.

-Therefor, as we can imagine, the problem with the event loop is that if we keep pushing multiple messages to the queue and the call stack takes too long to finish running, we will end up delaying all the execution flow.
+Therefore, as we can imagine, the problem with the event loop is that if we keep pushing multiple messages to the queue and the call stack takes too long to finish running, we will end up delaying all the execution flow.
 On browsers, this means delaying renders and making the whole page seem slow.

 <sup id="tfootnote2">[2](#sfootnote2)</sup> *What has been explained here is the theoretical model.
 Real implementation in Javascript engines and browsers may be heavily optimized*.